-The Company views corporate ethics and compliance as a fundamental prerequisite for our corporate activities, and defines it as meeting society's expectations and demands through appropriate action both as a company and as individuals, beyond the framework of solely legal compliance.
-The initiatives include employee training and whistleblowing programs.
-The Board of Directors monitors corporate ethics and compliance initiatives, based on discussions in the Compliance Committee.
+Recruit Group views corporate ethics and compliance as fundamental principles underpinning for our corporate activities.
+Our approach to ethics and compliance is to strive to meet society's expectations and demands through appropriate action, both as a company and as individuals, beyond the framework of solely legal compliance.
+Our initiatives in this area include employee training and whistleblowing programs.
+The

+Board of Directors monitors corporate ethics and compliance initiatives, based on discussions in the Compliance Committee.
 Please refer to "Internal Controls" in this document for more details about corporate ethics and compliance.